Ausones: History

 The first Greek settlers found Italy inhabited by three major populations: Ausones, Oenotrians and Iapyges.
-The Ausones spoke an Indo-European language and were probably present in Italy at least from the 17th century BC.
+The Ausones spoke an Indo-European language.

 Continental Ausones

-The core of the Ausonian people lived in a territory called Ausonia: in the 8th century BC it included what is now southern Lazio and Campania until the Sele river.
+The core of the Ausonian people lived in a territory termed Ausonia: during the 8th century BC it included what is now southern Lazio and Campania until the Sele river.

-In one passage Livy speaks of Cales as their chief city; but a little later he tells us that they had three cities, Ausona, Minturnae, and Vcscia, all of which appear to have been situated in the plains bordering on the Liris, not far from its mouth.
-At this period they were certainly an inconsiderable tribe, and were able to offer but little resistance to the Roman arms.
-Their city of Cales was captured, and soon after occupied by a Roman colony, 333 BC; and though a few years afterwards the success of the Samnites at Lautulae induced them to take up arms again, their three remaining towns were easily reduced by the Roman consuls, and their inhabitants put to the sword.
+In one passage Livy speaks of Cales as their chief city; but a little later he tells us that they had three cities, Ausona, Minturnae, and Vescia, all of which seem to have been situated in the plains bordering on the Liris, not far from its outlet.
+At this period they were certainly an inconsiderable tribe, and were able to offer but little resistance to the Romans.
+Their city of Cales was captured, and soon after occupied by a Roman colony, 333 BC; and though a few years afterwards the success of the Samnites at Lautulae induced them to rebel, their three remaining towns were easily reduced by the Roman consuls, and their inhabitants put to the sword.
 On this occasion Livy tells us that "the Ausonian nation was destroyed"; it is certain that its name does not again appear in history, and is only noticed by Pliny among the extinct races which had formerly inhabited Latium.

 According to different classical sources the Ausones were also settled in Calabria.

-The Ausones entered in contact with the Romans, allying against them with the Samnites.
+The Ausones allied with the Samnites against the Romans.
 The main Ausonian cities of Ausona, Minturnae, Vescia and Sinuessa, according to Livy were destroyed.